entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 **183. Position of Profundus sensory line: on postorbital(0), on postorbital and preorbital plates(1).**
 > Modified from Johnson *et al*.
 (2000), Character 22.
+> - In those taxa that the profundus sensory line is absent, this character is scored as 'not applicable'.

 184. Condition of Profundus sensory line on preorbital and postorbital plates: disconnected segments (0), a continuous line (1).
 > Modified from Johnson *et al*.
 (2000), Character 23.
+> - In those taxa that the profundus sensory line is absent, this character is scored as 'not applicable'.

 > - Johnson *et al*.
 (2000): "This character is known only in *Simblaspis cachensis* (Denison, 1958)."